Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 Nipple Enhancement Procedure

 The details of the procedure will depend on the degree of nipple inversion.
-It commonly involves just a small incision at the base of the nipple.
+It commonly involves just a small incision at the base of the nipple and sutures to hold the nipple in its new position.
 Dr Alexandra Turner will determine the best approach during your pre-surgery consultation and will ensure you fully understand the procedure that will be conducted, as well as your steps for recovery, any risks and possible complications.

 We understand the personal nature of this issue, and we make every effort to ensure you feel comfortable at every step of the process.